angelozerr/codemirror-lint-eslint/README.md

 # codemirror-lint-eslint

-CodeMirror Lint addon to use ESLint
+Open index.html to use ESLint to validate JavaScript content of a CodeMirror editor :